Microsoft Sway

 Sway sites are stored on Microsoft's servers and are tied to the user's Microsoft account.
 They can be viewed and edited from any web browser through Office on the web.
-There is no offline editing or viewing function, but sites can be accessed using apps for Windows 10 and iOS.
+There is no offline editing or viewing function, but sites can be accessed using the app for Windows, and formerly iOS.

 History

 Sway was developed internally by Microsoft.
 In late 2014, the company announced an invite-only preview version of Sway and announced that Sway would not require an Office 365 subscription.
 An iOS app was released as a preview on 31 October 2014, but was discontinued on 17 December 2018 due to low usage.

 As of 17 July 2021, the Sway iOS app's discontinuance in 2018 was the last piece of news posted in the Sway tech blog.
 The Sway feature blog has not received an update since April 2017.
 The Microsoft Office Roadmap did not include any items related to Sway ever since.
 The iOS application is no longer under active development, and is not available for download.

+Since 2023, Microsoft has been consolidating the domains of its Microsoft 365 apps and services under cloud.microsoft.
+By 2025, the vast majority of services, including Sway, have already migrated to the cloud.microsoft domain.